SamuraiTheNinja/SamuraiTheNinja.GitHub.io/README.txt

 landerWhite.png
 spaceBackground.jpg

+the folowing repo is public and contains all source code and assets:  https://github.com/SamuraiTheNinja/SamuraiTheNinja.GitHub.io

 The game:
 You are in control of a space ship which can apply thrust downward.
 You can control the ship with WASD or the arrow keys.